Overview

 Result

-Through the brand archetype exercise, our answers were all aligned.
+We were finally aligned on our identity.
 Galena Crew is an Everyman (80%) / Jester (20%) — a relatable, wholesome friend group that also happens to throw the most energetic party in dance music.

 Implementation